Dashboard and Jobs

 - Delete - permanently deletes a job from the list.

-- Start, Pause and Rescan - allows you to manually control a job.
+- Start, Pause and Run delta migration - allow you to manually control a job.

-- Move up and Move down - changes the job position on the list.
+- Move up and Move down - change the job position on the list.

 - Mailboxes - all actions that can modify the state of a mailbox.